jundalisay/superb/content/en/research/confucius/analects/chapter-19.md

  The learned Tsang observed, "How loftily Tsz-chang bears himself!
 Difficult indeed along with him to practise philanthropy!"
 Again he said, "I have heard this said by the Master, that 'though men may not exert themselves to the utmost in other duties, yet surely in the duty of mourning for their parents they will do so!'"
 Again, "This also I have heard said by the Master=  'The filial piety of Mang Chwang in other respects might be equalled, but as manifested in his making no changes among his father's ministers, nor in his father's mode of government�that aspect of it could not easily be equalled.'"
 Yang Fu, having been made senior Criminal Judge by the Chief of the Mang clan, consulted with the learned Tsang.
 The latter advised him as follows=  "For a long time the Chiefs have failed in their government, and the people have become unsettled.

 When you arrive at the facts of their cases, do not rejoice at your success in that, but rather be sorry for them, and have pity upon them."
-Tsz-kung once observed, "We speak of 'the iniquity of Ch�u'�but 'twas not so great as this.
+Tsz-Kung once observed, "We speak of 'the iniquity of Ch�u'�but 'twas not so great as this.

 And so it is that the superior man is averse from settling in this sink, into which everything runs that is foul in the empire."
 Again he said, "Faults in a superior man are like eclipses of the sun or moon=  when he is guilty of a trespass men all see it; and when he is himself again, all look up to him."
-Kung-sun Ch'an of Wei inquired of Tsz-kung how Confucius acquired his learning.
-Tsz-kung replied, "The teachings of Wan and Wu have not yet fallen to the ground.
+Kung-sun Ch'an of Wei inquired of Tsz-Kung how Confucius acquired his learning.
+Tsz-Kung replied, "The teachings of Wan and Wu have not yet fallen to the ground.
 They exist in men.
 Worthy and wise men have the more important of these stored up in their minds; and others, who are not such, store up the less important of them; and as no one is thus without the teachings of Wan and Wu, how should our Master not have learned?
 And moreover what permanent preceptor could he have?"
-Shuh-sun Wu-shuh, addressing the high officials at the Court, remarked that Tsz-kung was a greater worthy than Confucius.
-Tsz-fuh King-pih went and informed Tsz-kung of this remark.
+Shuh-sun Wu-shuh, addressing the high officials at the Court, remarked that Tsz-Kung was a greater worthy than Confucius.
+Tsz-fuh King-pih went and informed Tsz-Kung of this remark.

-Tsz-kung said, "Take by way of comparison the walls outside our houses.
+Tsz-Kung said, "Take by way of comparison the walls outside our houses.
 My wall is shoulder-high, and you may look over it and see what the house and its contents are worth.
 My Master's wall is tens of feet high, and unless you should effect an entrance by the door, you would fail to behold the beauty of the ancestral hall and the rich array of all its officers.
 And they who effect an entrance by the door, methinks, are few!
 Was it not, however, just like him�that remark of the Chief?"
 Shuh-sun Wu-shuh had been casting a slur on the character of Confucius.
-"No use doing that," said Tsz-kung; "he is irreproachable.
+"No use doing that," said Tsz-Kung; "he is irreproachable.

 The wisdom and worth of other men are little hills and mounds of earth=  traversible.
 He is the sun, or the moon, impossible to reach and pass.
 And what harm, I ask, can a man do to the sun or the moon, by wishing to intercept himself from either?
 It all shows that he knows not how to gauge capacity."
-Tsz-k'in, addressing Tsz-kung, said, "You depreciate yourself.
+Tsz-k'in, addressing Tsz-Kung, said, "You depreciate yourself.
 Confucius is surely not a greater worthy than yourself."

-Tsz-kung replied, "In the use of words one ought never to be incautious; because a gentleman for one single utterance of his is apt to be considered a wise man, and for a single utterance may be accounted unwise.
+Tsz-Kung replied, "In the use of words one ought never to be incautious; because a gentleman for one single utterance of his is apt to be considered a wise man, and for a single utterance may be accounted unwise.
 No more might one think of attaining to the Master's perfections than think of going upstairs to Heaven!
 Were it ever his fortune to be at the head of the government of a country, then that which is spoken of as 'establishing the country' would be establishment indeed; he would be its guide and it would follow him, he would tranquillize it and it would render its willing homage=  he would give forward impulses to it to which it would harmoniously respond.
 In his life he would be its glory, at his death there would be great lamentation.
 How indeed could such as he be equalled?"